bnb-chain/bnb-chain.github.io/docs/wallets/wallet-tutorial-overview.md

 ---

 # Tutorials on Using Third-Party Wallets on BNB Smart Chain
-BNB Smart Chain offers an extensive support of third-party wallets that can be used for sending/receiving/buying/exchanging/staking BNB Tokens.
+BNB Smart Chain offers extensive support of third-party wallets that can be used for sending/receiving/buying/exchanging/staking BNB Tokens.
 Below we provide a list of the most popular wallets.

 | Wallet | Tutorial Link |
 |--------------|---------------|